CharlieDigital/runjs/README.md

 # RunJS - A .NET MCP Server to Run JS Using Jint

 This project contains an MCP server that can execute JavaScript in an isolated sandbox and return a result from the script.

-> 👉 HTTP `fetch` is currently not supported; I plan on adding a wrapper for .NET's `HttpClient` (next on my TODO list!
-Leave suggestions in issues!).
-You can use this to process and transform large JSON payloads in tool calls as LLMs are notoriously bad at processing large JSON payloads.
+It is equipped with a `fetch` analogue implemented using `System.Net.HttpClient` that allows your generated JavaScript to make web requests 😎.

 This is extremely powerful as in many cases, you may want to run JavaScript, but doing it *safely* is challenging because of the nature of JavaScript and generated code.